 Even if you go to great lengths to disguise advertising within the press release, most journalists will still be able to spot it a mile off and won’t even finish reading it, let alone put it to print.
 Honesty and transparency in what it is you are trying to achieve with your communication go a long way.

-It's crucial to understand the difference between an Advert and a press because journalists hate adverts.
+It's crucial to understand the difference between an advert and a press release because journalists hate adverts.

 Always remember that a journalist is looking for news to cover, not products to feature (or they'd specifically ask for that when doing a product/service feature piece).
 So if you're hoping to be successful with your PR, you need to take that into account.
 What does journalists want to see?
 What sort of content would they be willing to use?
 The big question is always: is my story newsworthy?